1992 New Orleans Saints season

 The 1992 New Orleans Saints season was the franchise's 26th season in the National Football League, and the 17th with home games at the Superdome.
 This is also the last time the Saints qualified to the postseason until the 2000 season.

 The 1992 Saints surrendered only 202 points during the season (12.6 points per game), the lowest total by any team in the 1990s.
 They also gave up the fewest passing yards (2,470) and second-fewest total yards (4,075) of any team in 1992.
 This was also only the second season where four linebackers from the same team made the pro bowl with the other time being the year prior.
+This was the final season Antonio Gibson and Buford Jordan would play in the NFL.

 Offseason

 The team entered 1992 with great expectations after its NFC West division title season of 1991.
 It was the franchise's first division championship since entering the NFL in 1967.
 Most preseason forecasts had the Saints making the playoffs again and another division title possible.